eniac/incpir/README.md

 # Incremental Offline/Online PIR

-This repository contains the implementation for our paper "Incremental Offline/Online PIR", which will appear at USENIX Security 2022.
+This repository contains the code for Artifact Evaluation for our paper "Incremental Offline/Online PIR" in USENIX Security 2022.

 ## Code organization